emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * C_MAX (maximum size of the ciphertext and tag) is P_MAX + tag_length (in bytes)

-The maximum size of the plaintext (P_MAX) and the maximum size of the associated data (A_MAX) have been lowered from GCM {{RFC5116}} to enable forgery probability close to ideal for 96-bit tags even with maximum size plaintexts and associated data.
+The maximum size of the plaintext (P_MAX) and the maximum size of the associated data (A_MAX) have been lowered from GCM {{RFC5116}} to enable forgery probability close to ideal even with maximum size plaintexts and associated data.
 Just like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST only allow a fixed nonce length (N_MIN = N_MAX) of 96-bit and 224-bits respectively.
 For the AEAD algorithms in {{iana-algs}} the worst-case forgery probability is bounded by ≈ 2<sup>-tag_length</sup> {{Nyberg}}.
 This is true for all allowed plaintext and associated data lengths.

 # Security Considerations {#Security}